 - 3 tablespoons | 26 g gluten free all purpose flour

 - 1/2 teaspoon dried thyme

 - 1/4 teaspoon black pepper

-- The first four ingredients make up your crust.
-Make the crust by mixing the flour and salt in a bowl.
-With a fork, cut the oil (or butter) into the flour until combined.
-Add the water in one tablespoon at a time and mix to combine.
+- Add the water in one tablespoon at a time and mix to combine.
 The dough should start to come together, but if it is too dry, add an additional tablespoon of water.
-When the dough is able to form a ball, transfer it to a tart pan and press the dough into the bottom and the sides until it resembles a crust.
-Wit a fork, poke a few holes around the crust and bake for 10 minutes.
+When the dough is able to form a ball, transfer it to a pie pan and press the dough into the bottom and the sides until it resembles a crust.
+Wit a fork, poke a few holes around the crust and bake for 15 minutes.

 - While the crust if baking, fry your bacon on each side in a large skillet until cooked and crispy.
 Allow to cool slightly and then chop into little bacon bits.
 Spread the bacon bits over the bottom of the pre baked crust.